CrocNet/WiringXSharp/README.md

 * **WiringXSharp** is a DLL wrapper for your DotNet projects.
 * **WiringXDemo** is a command line demo, which flip-flops the output if a given GPIO pin.

+  Suitable for AOT compilation.
+Dockerfile included for arm64 compilation.

 #### Tested
 | Hardware | GPIO | I2C | PWM | SerialPort | SPI |